What is Joint Commission Accreditation Like for a Virtual Hospital?

 Joint Commission accreditation reflects an organization’s compliance with nationally-recognized standards of care and is valid for three years.
 “It shows that we are laser-focused on patient safety and our performance,” says Geller.
 “It provides public acknowledgement that we meet very exacting standards for the telemedicine consults we conduct.”

 There is one difference between SOC and other hospitals, though.
 And, it is obvious when guests tour the SOC facility in Reston.
 Mounted outside the Consult Coordination Center are two screens: one provides a map of the US with real-time information on the number of patient lives touched in the form of active and completed consults, and the other shows performance metrics such as time to video for physicians.
-“It is a real show-stopper,” says Anton Arbatov, MHA, CPCO, FACHE, Senior Director, Revenue Cycle and Enterprise Compliance.
+“It is a real show-stopper,” says Anton Arbatov, MHA, CPCO, FACHE, VP, Revenue Cycle Management.
 “Few hospitals can show this kind of real-time data, much less showcase it so publicly.”

 SOC was the first telemedicine organization to earn The Joint Commission’s Gold Seal of Approval in 2006, and has maintained the accreditation each year since.